Seeing through the smoke

 He is Father Sean from Ireland,

-here on a Sabbatical of
+here on a Sabbatical of prayer and study.

 I walk on alone.